Things forbidden have a secret charm.

 5. Metro 2 - Moscow

 Much like USA’s Area 51, there’s a lot of speculation surrounding Moscow’s Metro 2.
-An underground metro system, it connects the Kremlin to the Federal Security Headquarters.
-It is often used by Russian military defence.
+An underground metro system connects the Kremlin to the Federal Security Headquarters.
+It is often used by Russian military defense.
 But ask the government about Metro 2, and they deny its existence.